souptiksarkar893/Contact_Management/README.md

 Solution: Used the cors middleware in the backend to allow cross-origin requests.

 Form Validation
-Solution: Implemented lon validation in the frontend using MUI components and handled errors in the backend using Mongouse validation.
+Solution: Implemented form validation in the frontend using MUI components and handled errors in the backend using Mongoose validation.

 Connecting Frontend to Backend
-Solution: Used Axios lur making HTTP requests from the frontend to the backend API endpoints.
+Solution: Used Axios for making HTTP requests from the frontend to the backend API endpoints.

 Edit Functionality
-Solution: Added a dialog component to handle editing of contact details and updated the state management in the parent component
+Solution: Added a dialog component to handle editing of contact details and updated the state management in the parent component.
 ```

 ## Database Choice